tadejrebernjak/watchit-ruby/README.md

 # WatchITonRails

-A video sharing website inspired by YouTube and made with Ruby on Rails Online version available at https://watchit-on-rails.herokuapp.com
+* A video sharing website inspired by YouTube and made with Ruby on Rails
+* Online version available at https://watchit-on-rails.herokuapp.com

 ## Description

-This website includes uploading, searching and watching videos, liking/disliking videos, subscribing to other users, commenting on videos and replying to comments and supporting Google authentication.
+This website includes uploading, searching and watching videos, liking/disliking videos, subscribing to other users, commenting on videos and replying to comments and supports Google authentication

 ## Getting Started